Exploration

 With more than 2,475,000 square acres between Florida’s four national parks, there are seemingly endless outdoor adventures to explore.

-While we work to ensure the vitality of the flora and fauna throughout the parks, we know that the future of these public lands is really in the hands of those who have the opportunity to experience them firsthand.
+Ensuring the vitality of the flora and fauna throughout the parks is crucial, but the future of these public lands ultimately depends on those who experience them firsthand.

-Whether it’s personal immersion, direct engagement or relatable education, when we develop visitor programming, it’s more than simply playtime in the parks, it’s recreation that leads to resolve.
-We only hope to be able to provide more opportunities for visitors to “find their park” in the future.
+Whether through personal immersion, direct engagement, or relatable education, visitor programming is designed to be more than just playtime in the parks—it fosters a deep commitment to conservation.
+The goal is to offer even more opportunities for visitors to “find their park” in the future.

 Visit each park’s page to see what exploration projects are currently underway at Big Cypress National Preserve, Biscayne National Park, Dry Tortugas National Park, and Everglades National Park.